farhankhan1122/craveExpress/README.md

 - this packages is also known as dependencies
 - lets starts installing dependencies  .
 The most imposrtant package in our project : BUNDELLER
 - What is bundller: our whole code needs to bundle together,minified,cached,cpmpressed,cleaned before it sent for preduction
-- what is webpack,parcel,weet  : these are bundler
+- what is webpack,parcel,vite  : these are bundler
 - bundler: bundles your project , it packages your app
 - when we use create react app , uses webpack bundler and babel behind the scene
-- In our project we are using PARCEL (we can also use webpack or weet )
+- In our project we are using PARCEL (we can also use webpack or vite )
 - parcel is one of the best library we are going to use in our app , it will ignite our app ,
 - parcel comes as a node package we will install that package , now we have npm so we install dependencies
 - command npm install -D parcel